Frequently Asked Questions

 What is the purpose and function of the Fund?

-Those who suffer damages can submit a claim directly to the Fund.
-Damages can include costs incurred to prevent, mitigate or remedy oil pollution damage.
-The Fund also covers mystery spills – oil spills from an unknown ship.
-We assess and offer compensation for eligible claims.
+Those affected can submit a claim directly to the Fund.
+The Administrator assesses and offers compensation for eligible claims.
 Once a claimant receives payment, we take all reasonable measures to recover from the shipowner or other responsible persons.

 What was the original funding mechanism for the Fund and how is the Fund currently maintained?

-The Fund succeeded the Maritime Pollution Claims Fund (MPCF) established in 1973.
-The money in the original MPCF – collected by levy on oil imported into or shipped from a place in Canada from 1972 to 1976 – was transferred to the new Fund in 1989, a special account established in the accounts of Canada to which interest is credited monthly by the Minister of Finance.
+Our Fund succeeded the Maritime Pollution Claims Fund (MPCF) established in 1973.
+From 1972 to 1976, the MPCF collected a levy on oil imported into or shipped from a place in Canada.
+The original amount was transferred to our Fund when it was created in 1989.
+Since then, as a special account established in the accounts of Canada, interest is credited to the Fund monthly by the Minister of Finance.

 Who can submit a claim?